MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ### Embedding classes

-If you would like to include a new type with defined properties that you can use within your resource, just create a class with property types as described above.
+To include a new type with defined properties that you can use within your resource, create a class with property types as previously described.
+For example:

 ```powershell
 class Reason {